JavaScript tab

 </html>

-The same can be reproduced on Ubidots by using the HTML Canvas Widget in the following way:
+The same result can be reproduced in Ubidots by using the HTML Canvas widget as follows:

-• Use the following HTML code on the widget's HTML code editor tab:
+* Add the following HTML to the widget's HTML tab:

 <!-- add an ID attribute to the <p> element -->